semaphoreci/docs/docker-dockerhub_5bb9dcf5042863158cc72368.md

 sem create -f secret.yml
 ```

-Now add the secret to your pipeline and authenticate
+Now add the secret to your pipeline and authenticate.

 ## Configuring the Pipeline